susumuota/kaggleenv/README.md

 ### Stop pre-installed docker container

 If you use VSCode to connect GCP Notebook, you must tweak docker container.
 At the moment, VSCode can only access to remote Jupyter servers with `token` option enabled.
 But pre-installed docker container disables `token` option by `c.NotebookApp.token = ''`.
-You must stop pre-installed docker container and run tweaked docker container with `token` option enabled instead.
+You must stop pre-installed docker container and run a new docker container with `token` option enabled instead.

 - Stop pre-installed docker container

 Stop pre-installed docker container and turn off the startup option.
-See details [here](https://docs.docker.com/config/containers/start-containers-automatically/)
+See details [here](https://docs.docker.com/config/containers/start-containers-automatically/).

 ```
 docker ps -a